leojang/leojang2003.github.io/_posts/2018-10-04-insertion-sort.markdown

 tags: Algorithm

 ---

 {% highlight C# %}
-mark first element as sorted
+//mark first element as sorted

-for each unsorted element X
+//for each unsorted element X

-  'extract' the element X
+//  'extract' the element X

-  for j = lastSortedIndex down to 0
+//  for j = lastSortedIndex down to 0

-    if current element j > X
+//    if current element j > X

-      move sorted element to the right by 1
+//      move sorted element to the right by 1

-    break loop and insert X here
+//    break loop and insert X here
 {% endhighlight %}

 {% highlight C# %}
         public static void InsertionSort(int[] input)